 There has been much controversy about the plastic industry’s knowledge of the risks of vinyl chloride.

-Hugh James have been advising and representing workers in industrial disease claims such as respiratory disease and Vibration white finger for over 20 years.
+Hugh James have been advising and representing workers in industrial disease claims such as respiratory disease, noise induced hearing loss and vibration white finger for over 20 years.
 We are leaders in our field.